History of Darien, Connecticut: Exclusivity and racism

 The Ku Klux Klan, which preached a doctrine of Protestant control of America and suppression of blacks, Jews and Catholics, had a following in Connecticut and Darien in the 1920s.
 A Darien resident, Harry Lutterman, was Grand Dragon in the state.
 The Connecticut Klan's popularity peaked in 1925 when it had a statewide membership of 15,000.

 The nearby Stamford Republican Party used its Lincoln Republican Club as a front for all Klan activities in the area.
 During the 1924 election, one of the largest Klan meetings in the state took place in Stamford and was organized by Lutterman.
 The Stamford Advocate published an advertisement signed by local Democrats (who relied on the Catholic vote) protesting the meeting.
 The Klan published an advertisement in response, noting the "un-American" names of some of those who signed the Democrats' statement.

 By 1926, the Klan leadership in the state was divided, and it lost strength, although it continued to maintain small, local branches for years afterward in Darien, as well as in Bridgeport, Stamford, Greenwich and Norwalk.

 Darien was a sundown town – a town that used unwritten rules to prevent African Americans and Jewish people from remaining overnight.
-Laura Z. Hobson's bestselling 1947 novel Gentleman's Agreement was set in Darien to highlight American anti-Semitism via an unwritten covenant that prohibited real estate sales to Jews.
-Gregory Peck starred in the film version, directed by Elia Kazan, which won the Academy Award for best picture.

-Beginning the early 1980s, Darien High School and neighboring New Canaan High School took part in the A Better Chance (ABC), a program that sends about 500 minority teenagers per year to prep schools and affluent suburban high schools to prepare them to enter superior colleges.

 Twenty-first century

 On September 11, 2001, six Darien residents died in the terrorist attacks.
 All of them were at the World Trade Center in New York City.

-On July 11, 2006, lightning struck the Convent of St. Birgitta on 4 Runkenage Road in Tokeneke, causing extensive damage.
-As of early 2007 the convent was still trying to raise money for repairs and to make the building more handicapped-accessible.